lyz-code/blue-book/docs/aws_savings_plan.md

     calculated based on how your Savings Plans applied to your usage over the lookback period.

-    For example, if you have a $10/ hour commitment, and your usage billed with Savings Plans rates totals to $9.80 for the hour, your utilization for that hour is 98 percent.
+    For example, if you have a 10 $/hour commitment, and your usage billed with Savings Plans rates totals to $9.80 for the hour, your utilization for that hour is 98 percent.